mheadd/schooldata-api/README.md

-#Philadelphia School District API
+#Philadelphia School Inforamtion API

-A simple LAMP-based REST API for Philadelphia School District data.
+A simple LAMP-based REST API for information about schools in the Philadelphia School District data.

 ##This project uses